rbonghi/isaac_ros_template/README.md

 docker run --rm --network host -it [PROJECT_NAME]:latest bash
 ```

+This command, will make a new container with a bash attached on your current terminal and you will be able to work on it.
+If you want to leave this container, you need only to press `CTRL-D`.

-or if you want to test meanwhile the docker is running you can use:
+If you want to test meanwhile the docker is running you can use:

 ```
 docker exec -it <DOCKER_CONTAINER_NAME> bash